-Background: Patch testing is the most important diagnostic tool for the assessment of allergic contact dermatitis.
-Objective: This study documents the North American Contact Dermatitis Group (NACDG) patch testing results from January 1, 2013, to December 31, 2014.
-Methods: At 13 centers in North America, patients were tested in a standardized manner with a screening series of 70 allergens.
+Background Patch testing is an important diagnostic tool for the assessment of allergic contact dermatitis (ACD).
+Objective This study documents the North American Contact Dermatitis Group (NACDG) patch testing results from January 1, 2015, to February 28, 2017.
+Methods At 13 centers in North America, patients were tested in a standardized manner with a screening series of 70 allergens.
 Data were manually verified and entered into a central database.
 Descriptive frequencies were calculated, and trends were analyzed using χ2 test.
-Results: A total of 4871 patients were tested.
-There were 3255 patients (66.8%) who had at least 1 positive reaction and 2412 patients (49.5%) who were ultimately determined to have a primary diagnosis of allergic contact dermatitis.
-A total of 434 patients (8.9%) had occupationally related skin disease.
-There were 9726 positive allergic reactions.
-Compared with the previous reporting periods (2011-2012 and 2001-2012, including at least three 2-year cycles), positive reaction rates for the top 25 screening allergens statistically increased for 2 allergens: methylchloroisothiazolinone/methylisothiazolinone (6.4%; risk ratios, 1.26 [1.07-1.50] and 2.08 [1.84-2.37]) and hydroxyethyl methacrylate (2.6%; risk ratios, 1.34 [1.02-1.76] and 1.23 [1.00-1.51]).
-Methylisothiazolinone, which was added to the screening series for this 2013-2014 cycle, had the third highest positive reaction rate of allergens tested (10.9%).
-Four other newly added allergen preparations - formaldehyde 2% (7%), diphenylguanidine (3.8%), propylene glycol 100% (2.8%), and benzophenone-4 (2.1%) - all had reaction rates greater than 2%.
-Twenty-one percent of tested patients had at least 1 relevant allergic reaction to an allergen not on the NACDG series; 14.6% of these were occupationally related.
-The T.R.U.E.
-TEST (SmartPractice Denmark, Hillerød, Denmark) would have hypothetically missed one quarter to one third of reactions detected by the NACDG screening series.
-Conclusions: These results confirm that the epidemic of sensitivity to methylisothiazolinone previously documented in Europe is also occurring in North America.
-Patch testing with allergens beyond a standard screening tray is necessary for the complete evaluation of occupational and nonoccupational allergic contact dermatitis.
+Results A total of 5597 patients were tested.
+There were 3725 patients (66.6%) who had at least 1 positive reaction, and 2798 patients (50.2%) were ultimately determined to have a primary diagnosis of ACD.
+A total of 572 patients (10.2%) had occupationally related skin disease.
+There were 10,983 positive allergic reactions.
+Nickel remained the most commonly detected allergen (17.5%).
+Methylisothiazolinone, which was added to the screening series for the 2013-2014 cycle, had the second highest positive reaction rate of allergens tested (13.4%).
+Compared with the previous reporting periods (2013-2014) and (2005-2014), positive reaction rates for the top 35 screening allergens statistically increased for only 1 allergen: hydroxyethyl methacrylate (3.4%; risk ratios, 1.24 [confidence interval, 1.00-1.54] and 1.46 [confidence interval, 1.23-1.73]).
+Three newly added allergen preparations-ammonium persulfate (1.7%), chlorhexidine (0.8%), and hydroquinone (0.3%)-all had a reaction rate of less than 2%.
+Twenty-Three percent of the tested patients had at least 1 relevant allergic reaction to an allergen not on the NACDG series; 12% of these were occupationally related.
+T.R.U.E.
+Test (SmartPractice Denmark, Hillerød, Denmark) would have hypothetically missed one quarter to almost 40% of reactions detected by the NACDG screening series.
+Conclusions These results confirm that the epidemic of sensitivity to methylisothiazolinone has continued in North America.
+Patch testing with allergens beyond a screening tray is necessary for a complete evaluation of occupational and nonoccupational ACD.

 All Science Journal Classification (ASJC) codes